 Didactic Classes: Complementary Studies in Integrative Acupuncture Orthopedics

-Classes are available for Continuing Education Units, and some are also eligible for elective credit within the Doctorate in Acupuncture and Oriental Medicine (DAOM) program of the Academy of Chinese Culture and Health Sciences, (ACCHS), Oakland, CA. You may contact DAOM program coordinator Phil Settels at email@example.com for more information about reciprocity with the DAOM.
+Classes are available for Continuing Education Units, and some are also eligible for elective credit within the Doctorate in Acupuncture and Oriental Medicine (DAOM) program of the Academy of Chinese Culture and Health Sciences, (ACCHS), Oakland, CA. You may contact DAOM program coordinator Phil Settels at email@example.com for information about IAO/DAOM reciprocity.

 Complex Pain Conditions (8 hours)

 Professional Ethics and Risk Management (4 hours)

 - Completion of 250 class hours (CEUs approved by California Acupuncture Board);

 - Clinical observation: 50 hours.
 (CEUs not available, arranged by participant, not instructor).
 The following hours of clinical practice and/or case conferences observing allied, mid-level or doctorate-level health professionals are required per specialty: